Does Acupuncture and Massage College have a good student to faculty ratio?

 Get a feel for student life at Acupuncture and Massage College by checking out the information on classes and faculty below.

 Amount of Faculty Here is About Average

 Student to faculty ratio at Acupuncture and Massage College is on par with the national average of 14 students for every one instructional faculty member, at 13:1.
-This ratio is a common metric used to gauge the amount of teaching resources a school provides for its students.
+This ratio is a standard metric used to gauge the number of teaching resources a school provides for its students.